Corporate Taxation in Norway in 2026: Rates for AS, ENK, NUF and Other Business Forms

 Tax Registration Steps

-Obtain tax identification number and ensure legal operation capability
+Register with Skatteetaten: obtain tax identification number and ensure legal operation capability

-Register for VAT if turnover exceeds 50,000 NOK annually
+VAT Registration: register for VAT if turnover exceeds 50,000 NOK annually

-Register as employer if hiring employees to handle payroll taxes and social contributions
+Employer Registration: register as employer if hiring employees to handle payroll taxes and social contributions

-Establish compliant bookkeeping and accounting procedures meeting Norwegian standards
+Set Up Accounting System: establish compliant bookkeeping and accounting procedures meeting Norwegian standards

 Frequently Asked Questions

-What is the corporate tax rate in Norway in 2026?+
+What is the corporate tax rate in Norway in 2026?

 The standard corporate income tax rate in Norway is 22% on net profits for most business forms.
 This rate applies to AS (limited liability companies), NUF (branches of foreign companies), and other corporate entities.
 The rate remains unchanged from previous years.

-What is the difference between AS, ENK, and NUF in Norway?+
+What is the difference between AS, ENK, and NUF in Norway?

 AS (Aksjeselskap) is a limited liability company with 22% corporate tax and requires minimum capital of 30,000 NOK.
 ENK (Enkeltpersonforetak) is a sole proprietorship taxed as personal income (22% + progressive up to 47.4%) with no limited liability.
 NUF (Norskregistrert Utenlandsk Foretak) is a branch of a foreign company taxed at 22% if it has a permanent establishment in Norway.

-What is the VAT rate in Norway in 2026?+
+What is the VAT rate in Norway in 2026?

 The standard VAT (merverdiavgift) rate in Norway is 25%.
 There are reduced rates of 15% for food and 12% for transport, cultural services, and accommodation.
 Registration is required if annual turnover exceeds 50,000 NOK.

-What are employer social security contributions in Norway?+
+What are employer social security contributions in Norway?

 Employers must pay social security contributions (arbeidsgiveravgift) at a standard rate of 14.1% on employee salaries.
 For salaries exceeding 850,000 NOK per year, an additional 5% contribution applies (total 19.1%).
 Rates may be lower in certain sparsely populated regions.

-How is dividend income taxed in Norway for shareholders?+
+How is dividend income taxed in Norway for shareholders?

 For personal shareholders, dividends are subject to corporate tax of 22% at the company level.
 Then, on the shareholder level, dividends are increased by a factor of 1.72 and taxed at 22%, resulting in a combined effective rate of approximately 51.5% on distributed profits above the risk-free return.

-What is the petroleum tax rate in Norway?+
+What is the petroleum tax rate in Norway?

 Companies engaged in petroleum activities on the Norwegian Continental Shelf face a total tax rate of 78%.
 This consists of the ordinary 22% corporate tax plus a special petroleum tax of 56%.
 The sequential calculation system ensures the effective rate remains at 78%.

-What business deductions are available in Norway?+
+What business deductions are available in Norway?

 Businesses can deduct all ordinary operating expenses, depreciation on assets, interest payments, and R&D costs.
 The SkatteFUNN scheme provides a tax credit of up to 19% (previously 25%) on R&D expenses.
 Capital allowances vary by asset type, from 2% for buildings to 20% for machinery.

-What are the registration costs for companies in Norway?+
+What are the registration costs for companies in Norway?

 Registration costs vary by business form.
 For AS (limited liability company), the fee is approximately 3,200 NOK.
 For NUF (branch of foreign company), it's around 2,400 NOK.
 Companies must register with Brønnøysundregistrene and obtain an organization number.